Project Overview Deadline Budget Application

 - Statement of Interest

-A biography of no more than one page that includes information regarding your artistic practice, experience, and education.
+A biography of no more than one page that includes information regarding your practice, experience, and education.
 If applying as a team, submit a single file containing separate biographies for each team member.

 - Three Professional References

 Contact information for three references including name, title and affiliation, phone number, and email address.
-References should be able to speak to your ability to provide services for a public art project or artwork of similar scope.
+References should be able to speak to your ability to provide services for a public project or artwork of similar scope.

 - Previous Work, Digital Images

 Eight digital images of recent work.
 Each image should include title, year, media, location, project budget, dimensions, commissioning agency, and collaborators or design professionals (if applicable).
-Artists can also choose to submit renderings/sketches of how their work could translate to a public art project.
+Applicants can also choose to submit renderings/sketches of how their work could translate to a public project.
 Please do not submit specific proposals for this project as any concept design will need input from the design team and community.